curi/websites/essays/2019-12-10-kirzner-review.md

 > It should be clear that the notion that cost of production has no significant explanatory role in economics does not come from Böhm-Bawerk and Wieser.
 It comes from Jevons.
 It was Jevons who held that the only possible connection between cost of production and price was through the intermediary of variations in supply and that every price is actually determined by the specific demand for and supply of the individual good in question.[59]
 {: .secondary}

-Reisman, Böhm-Bawerk and Wieser aren’t disagreeing with the Austrian theory of marginal utility (as Kirzner criticized).
+Reisman, Böhm-Bawerk and Wieser aren’t making the error of disagreeing with the Austrian theory of marginal utility, nor of advocating something it contradicts.
 Instead, in Böhm-Bawerk’s words, they’ve recognized that cost of production is “an abbreviation which is as accurate as it is convenient” (in some cases, but not others, which they explain).

 If you’d like more info after reading this section in full, I suggest the section *Compatibility With the Austrian Theory of Value*.